IF WE WERE HAVING COFFEE

 INTRO

 Today I have the lovely Jo Tracey from Rambles of a Hungry Writer, as my Social Saturday guest.
 Jo is a fellow Aussie (although she lives on the East coast and I'm way over in the West).
 She is the author of several novels, is a bit of an astrology expert, and I'm surprised she found the time to write this post after spending several weeks swanning around France in an open top coupe and wining and dining in exotic locales.
 Then she headed off on a long drive down the Australian East Coast (the woman gets around!)
-Today she's sharing a few thoughts about her road tripping experiences.
+Today she's sharing a few thoughts (and photos) from her road tripping experiences.

 ARE YOU HAVING A MIDLIFE CRISIS?